pierluigi/FuelCMS---Related-Entries/README.md

 More on how to do this below.

 ## Usage
-It's as simple as extending the `Related_entries_model` and declaring which other models (from within the same advanced module) are going to be saved as part of a `one_to_many` relationship.
+It's as simple as extending the `Related_entries_model` and declaring which other models (from within the same module) are going to be saved as part of a `one_to_many` relationship.

 All the modules involved will have to extend the `Related_entries_model` (and its record class `Related_entry_model`).
 Once that's done, all you have to do is declare an array of related_models that will be used to populate the form inside the top-level model.